American Airlines Group Inc. (AAL) Shares Down Despite Recent Market Volatility

 Sponsored

-AAL’s stock has seen a -1.62% decrease for the week, with a -1.50% drop in the past month and a 12.18% gain in the past quarter.
-The volatility ratio for the week is 2.17%, and the volatility levels for the past 30 days are at 3.00% for American Airlines Group Inc. The simple moving average for the last 20 days is -0.93% for AAL stock, with a simple moving average of 12.81% for the last 200 days.
+AAL’s stock has seen a 0.49% increase for the week, with a 0.49% rise in the past month and a 16.11% gain in the past quarter.
+The volatility ratio for the week is 2.32%, and the volatility levels for the past 30 days are at 2.97% for American Airlines Group Inc. The simple moving average for the last 20 days is -1.14% for AAL stock, with a simple moving average of 12.69% for the last 200 days.

 Analysts’ Opinion of AAL